 If you couldn’t tell, I am all about making learning as fun as possible.
-I created various build and learn activities because I always find that children learn better through hands on learning activities.
+I love build and learn activities because I always find that children learn better through hands on learning.

 This post is all about different learning activities with pattern blocks.
-Students love to use the pattern blocks I purchased from learning resources.
-Read below to see some of the fun learning activities using pattern blocks!
+Students love to use my pattern blocks from Learning Resources.

 Build Uppercase Letters